Mortgage Calculator

 - What is the effect of a larger down payment?

-- How does extra principal payment affect my mortgage?
+- How does making extra principal payments affect my mortgage?